NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Supply Air Fan Name

 The name of a fan component that composes part of the fan coil unit.
 Note that the fan’s maximum flow rate should be the same as the maximum airflow rate of the fan coil unit and the type of fan object should correspond to the capacity control method.
 Namely, for *ConstantFanVariableFlow * a *Fan:OnOff* or *Fan:ConstantVolume* should be used.
 For *CyclingFan*, a *Fan:OnOff* should be used.
-And for *VariableFanVariableFlow* or *VariableFanConstantFlow* a *Fan:VariableVolume*  should be chosen.
-The fan’s inlet node should be the same as the outdoor air mixer’s mixed air node.
+For *VariableFanVariableFlow* or *VariableFanConstantFlow* a *Fan:VariableVolume* should be chosen.
+And for *ASHRAE90.1*, a *Fan:OnOff* or *Fan:VariableVolume* should be chosen.

+**The fan’s inlet node should be the same as the outdoor air mixer’s mixed air node.**<br>
-The fan’s outlet node should be the same as the cooling coil’s air inlet node.
+**The fan’s outlet node should be the same as the cooling coil’s air inlet node.**

 #### Field: Cooling Coil Object Type